toshlewi/Syndicate-SQL-assignment/README.md

 - Email: adelewigitz@gmail.com
 - Phone: +254 711527211

-Conclusion
+## Conclusion
 This bookstore database system is designed to be a flexible and scalable solution for managing the operations of a bookstore.
 Whether for small local bookstores or larger online bookstores, this schema can easily be adapted to meet the needs of any organization.
+The visual schema diagram provides clear understanding of the database structure and relationships between entities.